AbhijitL2020/100-days-of-code/log.md

 **Thoughts**:
 100DaysOfCode is pushing me to reexamine many biases I have held.
 And that is also helping me in my work directly.

+### Day 18: Sep 26, 2020

+**Today's progress**:
+Had an exchange of tweets or mails with @bitfield .
+He was so gracious to help!
+I probably had my first experience of the OpenSource community works to help each other.
+Hope some day I will be able to repay this favor.

+But some points like that float compare is a bit tricky.

+Now, @bitfield got me to open my first PR, too!
+So thats a noivelty, and a major step on my learning the git way of life.

+**Thoughts**:
+It is important that I need to pick up steam in this journey.
+I have detected a bit of slowing down in last couple of days.
+No point in giving up the advantage.

+An interesting thing is - I spoke in glowing terms of the experience in #100DaysOfCode with two of my wizened colleagues.
+Everyone needs a push.
+This is my bit.